intelliavant/intelliavant.com/content/product/markdown-converter.md

 **Limitations**

-We can not be held liable for any issues, damages or corruption to the user's document or any consequences of those problems.
+We cannot be held liable for any issues, damages or corruption to the user's document or any consequences of those problems.
 We are not responsible if the user uses the app it to infringe laws, rules, intellectual properties, etc. The User is the solely responsible for their creations and files even if the Add-on was used at some point.

 **Software changes and discontinuation**